LTUC/amman-dotnet-401d2/Curriculum/Class06/Resources/Interfaces.md

 ## Example

 ### Demo
-Walk through the Demo as listed.
+Walk through the Demo located in the DEMO folder

 ### Overview
 Let's dive into an example that may show interfaces a bit more clearly.